JKISoftware/reqwest-rs-labview/docs/developer/shared_library_features.md

   - Get the HTTP status code (e.g., 200, 404).
   - Get response headers.
   - Get the response body as a byte buffer.
-  - Get the error message if the request failed.
+  - Get the transport error message if the request failed at the network level (e.g., timeout, DNS failure).
-  - Check if a request resulted in an error.
+  - Check if a request resulted in a transport error.
+An HTTP status code like 404 or 500 is **not** a transport error.
 - **Response Body Streaming**:
   - Configure a request to stream its response body directly to a specified output file.
 This is useful for large downloads that might not fit into memory.